 - Students are required to meet computer competency during the first 30 hours of coursework.
-For additional information, visit www.ws.edu and click on "computer competency." - High school deficiencies must be removed prior to graduation; developmental education courses must be taken every semester until completed.
+For additional information, visit www.ws.edu and migrate to the "computer competency" page. - High school deficiencies must be removed prior to graduation; developmental education courses must be taken every semester until completed.